Skip to main content

 Description

 The National Institute on Drug Abuse (NIDA), with other NIH Institutes and Centers (ICs), intends to publish a Notice of Funding Opportunity (NOFO) to solicit applications for the Data Analysis, Informatics and Resource Center, and the Coordinating Center for the Adolescent Brain Cognitive Development (ABCD) Study.
 The ABCD study is the largest long-term study of brain development and child and adolescent health in the United States.
 This renewal will continue to follow the ABCD cohort into adulthood, when many of the outcomes of interest (e.g., substance use disorders, mental health disorders, chronic diseases, and other health conditions) will manifest.
 The ABCD Study has been highly successful in recruiting a cohort of almost 12,000 participants beginning at ages 9-10 and assessing them to ages 19-20.
-This proposed renewal would follow these children through their emerging adulthood until 26-27 years of age.
+This proposed renewal would follow these children for five years through their emerging adulthood.
 By using cutting-edge technology such as brain scans and wearable sensors, scientists have an unprecedented opportunity to determine how young adult experiences (such as physical activity, healthy lifestyles, new technological habits like videogames or social media, and other Making America Health Again priority areas) interact with each other and with a young adult’s changing biology to affect brain development and social, behavioral, academic, health, and other outcomes.
 Applications are not being solicited at this time.
-Notice is being provided to allow potential applicants sufficient time to develop meaningful collaborations and responsive projects.
-This NOFO will utilize the U24 activity code.
+This is a Forecast for a Limited Competition that will invite application(s) from eligible organization(s) to apply.
+Please see Eligibility Section for additional information.
+In accordance with NIH standard peer-review processes, the application(s) will be peer-reviewed, and only meritorious application(s) will be considered for funding.

 Eligibility